phaserjs/phaser/README.md

 * Loader.binary would return a success even if the xhr'd file returned a 404 or similar (thanks @milkey-mouse @mhstar89 #2251 #2250)
 * When loading audio or video from blob or data URIs, the local variable was replaced too soon, throwing errors in `getAudioURL` and `getVideoURL` (thanks @milkey-mouse @jackfreak #2236 #2234)
 * Tween.hasStarted parameter was set to `false` when the tween was created, but not set again when the tween was stopped or ends.
 If `Tween.start` is used more than once the `onStart` callback is called only the first time (thanks @javivi91 #2199)
+* During a WebGL context loss the Phaser Cache was referencing the wrong local object (thanks @allenevans #2285)

 ### Pixi Updates